pittquantum/PittQuantumRepository/README.md

 5. On Linux systems, run `. venv/bin/activate` to activate the virtual enviroment.
 On Windows, run `.\venv\Scripts\activate`.
 6. Run `pip install -r requirements.txt`

+Also ensure you `scp` the `prq/static/data` folder from the server over VPN.

 ## Starting the Server
 ###Production
 Start the server by running `uwsgi pqr.ini`.
 Use `sudo nohup uwsgi pqr.ini &` to let it run in the background.